equinor/neqsimExcelCapeOpen/README.md

 # NeqSim - Excel and Cape Open
-[NeqSim (Non-Equilibrium Simulator)](https://equinor.github.io/neqsimhome/) is a tool for estimation of fluid behaviour for oil and gas production.
+[NeqSim](https://equinor.github.io/neqsimhome/) is a tool for estimation of fluid behaviour for oil and gas production.

 NeqSim Excel and Cape Open is the Visual Studio project using the NeqSim library for development of an Excel interface and a Cape-Open interface.
 The Cape Open interface makes it possible to use NeqSim in Cape Open compatible simulation tools such as HYSYS, PROII and Unisim.